Off-duty guns and Carry: Why, what and how to carry

 By Ralph Mroz

-For years, The Police Marksman magazine, the Street Survival® Seminar and countless other respected law enforcement trainers and training organizations have stressed the importance of carrying a firearm off-duty.
-Although the choice is ultimately yours, let’s touch on some issues you should consider when deciding.
-Then we’ll discuss firearms and carry options.
-To Carry or Not to Carry
+For years, respected law enforcement trainers and training organizations have stressed the importance of carrying a firearm off duty.
+Let’s touch on some issues you should consider when deciding whether or not to carry off duty, as well as some firearms and carry options.

 If you choose to carry off-duty, there are three constraints that should apply to your choice of gun.